Text-Only Version

-What is Adaptive Optics
+Center for Adaptive Optics

-What Are the Limitations to AO?
+What Are the Limitations of AO?

 Number of degrees of freedom.
 (In astronomy, cell size, timescales --> only IR is currently practical.
 Limitations to Strehl.)
 (Post-processing deconvlutions.)